 Current Version - Under Revision

 The content of SNOMED CT evolves with each release.
-The types of changes made include new Concepts, new Descriptions, new Relationships between Concepts and new Reference Sets, as well as updates and retirement of any of these components.
+The types of changes made include new concepts, new descriptions, new relationships between concepts and new reference set members, as well as updates and retirement of any of these components.
 Drivers of these changes include changes in understanding of health and disease processes; introduction of new drugs, investigations, therapies and procedures; and new threats to health, as well as proposals and work provided by SNOMED CT users.

-Once released, the unique Identifiers of SNOMED CT components are persistent, and their Identifiers are not reused.
-When a components becomes inactive this is indicated by the value of the active field, which is present in all components.
+Once released, the unique identifiers of SNOMED CT components are persistent, and their identifiers are not reused.
+When a component becomes inactive this is indicated by the value of the active field, which is present in all components.
 Components continue to be distributed even when they are no longer active.
 This allows a current release to be used to interpret data entered using an earlier release.

-The Component Inactivation Reference Sets are used to indicate the reason for inactivating a component.
-These reasons include errors, duplication of another component and ambiguity of meaning, and the files are used to describe reasons for inactivation of Concepts, Descriptions and Relationships.
+Component Inactivation reference sets are used to indicate the reason for inactivating a component.
+These reasons include errors, duplication of another component and ambiguity of meaning, and the files are used to describe reasons for inactivation of concepts, descriptions.